Editor’s Note: This page has been retired and is no longer being updated.

 West Nile virus (WNV) is primarily transmitted to humans by infected mosquitoes.

-About 2,300 people have died of West Nile virus in the United States since it was first detected in New York City in 1999.
+More than 2,600 people have died of West Nile virus in the United States since it was first detected in New York City in 1999.

 West Nile virus is usually spread through the bite of infected mosquitoes.